cityofaustin/Residential-Permitting/_projects/interior-remodel/consult.md

 ## How to get a Free In-Person Consultation

 All consultations take place at [Residential Plan Review](/contact/#residential-plan-review)&nbsp;at One Texas Center.
-You can have up to 3 free 20-minute in-person consultations.
+You can have up to 3 free 20 minute in-person consultations.

-There are two ways to sign up for your free 20-minute in-person consultation:
+There are two ways to sign up for your free 20 minute in-person consultation:

 * Sign up in person at the QLess Kiosk at the Residential Plan Review.
 * Join the line from the comfort of your own home by visiting the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).

-If you choose to sign up remotely, on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812), fill out your name and phone number, select Residential-Zoning & Process Help, and then select Process/Application Guidance.
+If you choose to sign up on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812), fill out your name and phone number, click on Residential-Zoning & Process Help, and then select Process/Application Guidance.
 You will receive a text with your estimated service time.
-Follow the text prompts to receive updates, get out of line, or get help with any questions you may have.
+Follow the text prompts to receive updates, get out of line, or to get help with any questions you may have.

-Remember to leave ample time for this process.
+Remember to leave enough time for this process.
 Residential Plan Review can get very busy and wait times can reach an hour or more.
-We recommend joining the line remotely on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812) or arriving as close to opening time as possible to sign up in person.
+We recommend joining the line on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812) or arriving as close to opening time as possible to sign up in person.

 After your consultation, feel free to return to the next section for further assistance on preparing your application.